SEPA payments explained

 Read also: SEPA request to pay

-Which countries are in SEPA?
+Which countries are included in SEPA?

 The member states include: